The 3 Types of Marketing Content Every Service Professional Needs

 When looking at what content you should be adding to your website, email campaigns, and social media platforms, it is important to understand the different types and when they are best implemented.
 Here, we’re tackling the three essential types of content you should be populating your pages with and why they are important.

 Evergreen content is content that is more generally focused, informative, and educational.
-It never really expires, therefore, stays “fresh” longer.
+It never really expires and therefore stays “fresh” longer.
 Our content library at FMG Suite features over 400 pieces of evergreen content to educate, entertain and convert prospects for our clients.

 Evergreen content is important for service professionals to utilize because it may make it easier to stay relevant on social media channels.
 Producing customized, specific content multiple times a week can be draining.
 And when service professionals face this challenge, they often drop off social media altogether.
 We don’t suggest publishing evergreen content 100% of the time, but it is a great tool to keep your audience engaged regularly.

 Topical content is timely content that service professionals should feature in their blogs and on social media.
-This content relates to a very timely piece, such as a news event, a holiday, or another topic that is worthy of exploration at that time.
-This is an service professional’s opportunity to dive deeper into the topics that relate most to their specialities.
+This content relates to a very timely piece, such as a news event, a holiday, or another topic that is worthy of exploration at that particular time.
+This is a service professional’s opportunity to dive deeper into the topics that relate most to their specialties.

 Topical content is important because it is more personal and it makes clients feel like you are reaching out to them specifically to help them solve a problem.
 For example, if a financial advisor knows that the majority of their clients are planning for retirement, they might create content that discusses the new Social Security benefit rules regarding claim-and-suspend filing options.
 These posts also have the potential to yield higher click-through rates because they relate directly to what is front-of-mind for clients.
 The best way to produce topical content is to stay up-to-date on current trends and regulations in your industry and turn these events into a way to reach out to clients.